-Jumbo loans are loan amounts above local conforming loan limits, in most locations this conventional loan limit is currently $510,400.
+Jumbo loans are loan amounts above local conforming loan limits, in most locations the 2024 conventional loan limit is currently $766,550.
 Things have changed somewhat over recent years with Jumbo loans and these changes have made them more attractive, primarily as it relates to jumbo interest rates and structuring loans.

-In the past, say pre-2007, fixed jumbo interest rates could be more than 1.0% higher than for a conforming loan under the same circumstances.
-If a conforming rate was at 3.50% on a $400,000 loan a jumbo rate might be somewhere around 4.50% on a $600,000 mortgage.
-Using a 30 year fixed rate of 4.50%, the 1.0% difference can mean a lot, especially over the long term.
+In the past, say pre-2008, fixed jumbo interest rates could be more than 1.5% higher than for a conforming loan under the same circumstances.
+If a conforming rate was at 4.5% on a $600,000 loan a jumbo rate might be somewhere around 6.0% on a $900,000 mortgage.
+Using a 30-year fixed rate of 6.0%, the 1.5% is a significant difference, especially on these larger loan amounts.
 That’s why some loan officers will run different scenarios in order to avoid the perceived pain of a jumbo rate.

-The first strategy is to ask if there are additional funds available for a larger down payment to get the loan to the conforming loan limit.
+The first strategy is to ask if there are additional funds available for a larger down payment to get the loan at or below the conforming loan limit.
 That’s the easiest way to get a conforming rate.
 Just don’t borrow as much.
 Yet the borrowers may not have or want to put their funds down as equity.

-A second lien at 5.0% on a $50,000 note is $268.00 per month.
-Add those two together and the total is $2,782, about $55.00 per month lower than the jumbo fixed on $560,000.
-Further, the 15 year loan can be paid off at any time getting rid of the second lien payment at any time.
-Or, borrowers could select a home equity line of credit, or a HELOC to be used as a revolving credit line over and over again.
+A second lien at 7.0% on a $73,800 note is $491.00 per month.
+So the first and second mortgages added together equals $4,170, around $626 LESS per month when compared to the standalone single jumbo option.
+Furthermore, the 15-year loan can be paid off at any time getting rid of the second lien payment at any time.
+Borrowers could select a home equity line of credit, or a HELOC to be used as a revolving credit line over and over again.

-Note: the number above is just principal and interest, do not include taxes and homeowner insurance as this amount would be the same in all cases.
+Note: The number above is just principal and interest, it does not include taxes and homeowner insurance as this amount would be the same in all cases.

-But in today’s environment, these numbers simply don’t make as much sense as they used to.
-Why?
-Because jumbo lenders and banks are getting much more aggressive in the jumbo purchase market and the jumbo rate might very well be the better choice and there is no need to try and get the first lien to the conforming limit.
+But in today’s environment, jumbo lenders and banks are getting much more aggressive in the jumbo purchase market and the jumbo rate might very well be the better choice.
+It really just depends on the individual borrower and their situation.
 It’s not uncommon today for a jumbo rate to be the same or very near the same as the conforming quote making the jumbo payment lower than a first and second combination.